andyb3/LRG_Parse/README.md

 **Requirements:**

 * `LRGparser.py`
-* `genedict.pickle`
+* Python 2.7
-* Internet connection
+* Internet connection with access to GitHub and LRG XML files

-The files above must be saved in the same directory.

-They can be downloaded from:
+LRGparser.py should be downloaded from the following GitHub repository:

 https://github.com/andyb3/LRG_Parse

 **Python version**

-LRGparser was written and tested in Python 2.7.
+LRGparser was written and tested in Python 2.7 .
 It is not currently compatible with Python 3.X.

 All modules used are standard Python 2.7 modules, no third party installations should be required.